Herumgeisterer/visualaxon/README.md

 ## Usage

-You have two options.
+First you need to execute the tool to generate a json file containing all relevant data.
+To do this, you have two options:

 ### Build it yourself

-* Clone this repository
+* Clone this repository `git clone git@github.com:Herumgeisterer/axonvisualizer.git`
-* go into the generate directory `cd axonvisualizer/generator/`
+* `cd axonvisualizer/generator/`
 * run `mvn clean install`
 * Include the maven plugin in your projects root `pom.xml`
 ```xml